-C. Extracurricular Programs Activities
+C. Extracurricular Programs

+Activities

-The Deerfield activity program is designed so that elementary school students can explore their interests.
-Information regarding the activities and clubs available will be sent home at the start of the school year.
+The Deerfield activity program is designed so that middle school students can explore their interests.
+The activities for the school year are (but may not be limited to): Art Studio, AV Club, Robotics Club, Coding Club, Literary Magazine, and Yearbook.
 Some activities are available for different grade levels based on the nature of the activity.